nonomal/librespeed_speedtest/doc.md

 * `example-singleServer-customSettings.html`: Same as `example-singleServer-pretty.html` but configures the test so that it only performs download and upload tests, and with a fixed length instead of automatic
 * `example-singleServer-gauges.html`: The most sophisticated example, with the same functionality as `example-singleServer-pretty.html` but adds gauges.
 This is also a good starting point, but the gauges may slow down underpowered devices
 * `example-singleServer-chart.html`: Shows how to use the test with the Chart.js library
-* default `index.html`: The most complete example.
-Based on `example-singleServer-gauges.html`, also enables telemetry and results sharing
+* default `index.html`: A full UI that supports both single server and multiple servers installations and even has a dark theme

 __Multiple servers:__
 * `example-multipleServers-pretty.html`: Same as `example-singleServer-pretty.html` but with multiple test points.
 Server selection is fully automatic